• Skip to primary navigation

 Coming from the coastal town of Mangalore in south India, I have grown up feasting on these tropical delights during the summers!

-There is such a surplus of mangoes that besides gorging on them fresh, we end up making a plethora of mango based dishes like ambe upkari (mango curry), mango gojju (pureed mangoes with a spicy touch) and the quintessential favorite of all of us, Avnaas Ambe Saasam which is traditionally served at all festivals and weddings along with a special place on the dinner table when guests arrive!
+There is such a surplus of mangoes that besides gorging on them fresh, we end up making a plethora of mango based dishes like ambe upkari (mango curry), Ambuli Gojju (raw mango coconut chutney, no cook), Ambuli Upkari using raw mangoes, Mango Mousse Trifle and the quintessential favorite of all of us, this deliciousness, Avnaas Ambe Saasam which is traditionally served at all festivals and weddings along with a special place on the dinner table when guests arrive!

 With Ugadi or New Year’s Day for people in Karnataka, Maharashtra and Andhra Pradesh (in India), coming up, I decided to share this simple but exotic and festive Mangalorean delight to my gourmet Facebook group Healthy WellthyCuisines for the theme #UgadiSpecial where you an check out other awesome Ugadi specials too!